Nutrition plays a vital role in your health at all times, but especially during cancer treatments.

 If you do feel nausea, your appetite can dwindle as a result and it may be more difficult for your body to process the nutrients it needs.
 To combat this, avoid eating foods that are spicy and heavy in oils and fats.
 Instead, choose bland, low-fat foods such as rice and bread to decrease the chances of upsetting your digestive system.

 Loss of appetite can come as a result of cancer and its treatment.
-This is also known as anorexia.
+This is also known as cachexia.
 Cancer treatment can throw off the signals that indicate whether or not you feel hungry.
 This decrease in appetite does not mean that your body does not need as much food.
 If anything, your body will need you to feed it highly nutritious foods to help recover from treatment.

 This does not mean you must overeat either.
 Foods high in protein and calories don’t equate to large portions.
 Yogurt, smoothies, eggs, and nuts are chock-full of protein and can be eaten in small doses.